Real Estate Market Insights Switzerland

 • Apartments: CHF 6,000–CHF 13,500/month depending on location and finish

-Occupancy rates will remain robust across the board, especially in branded buildings and buildings with strong return-guest loyalty.
+Occupancy rates will stay robust across the board, especially in branded buildings and properties with strong return-guest loyalty.
+If your asset has that repeat client base already built in, protect it carefully.

-No significant new development is expected by 2026.
-The building permit pipeline remains flat due to restrictive zoning and conservation rules.
+No new development of scale is expected through 2026.
+The building permit pipeline stays flat due to restrictive zoning and conservation rules.
 Any additions to inventory will primarily come through renovations or discreet off-market resales, keeping transactional liquidity low but price tension high.
+That tension works in your favor as a holder.

-Investor interest will remain stable, particularly from international buyers with long-hold strategies.
-New EU-based family offices, Middle Eastern investors, and Swiss-based asset holders will continue to drive demand for both primary and secondary residences.
+Investor interest will stay stable, particularly from international buyers with long-hold strategies.
+New EU-based family offices, Middle Eastern investors, and Swiss-based asset holders will keep driving demand for both primary and secondary residences.
+The buyer profile here is as consistent as the market itself.

 St. Moritz Real Estate Market